-I had some trouble finding a place to take this machine for servicing.
+This summer I managed to get it serviced.
+I had some trouble finding a place service it.
 Just to have it oiled up, the pedaling re-wired, and a general check-up.
 I ended up going to a place in Queens called Sew Right where Harvey talked me into an $80 servicing fee + parts.
 Pretty pricey considering all they do is check to make sure everything is ok (and it usually is with these old machines) and put a few drops of oil in some key places.
 However, this is really my first sewing machine and I had no idea where to go so I tried this place.
 Here are a list of places around the city I found for repairs and maintenance:

 223-20 Union Tpke.

 There is also another place in Manhattan that I have to get the info for.

 78-35B Springfield Blvd.

 It is right off of Union Turnpike.
 And the sign says “Pfaff Creative Sewing Center”!
 This place is 1 block from Sew Right.
 And they specialize in Singer, Janome, and Pfaff.

 How to thread a Singer Treadle sewing machine.
 [Video]

 How to wind a bobbin on a Singer Treadle sewing machine.
 [Video]

 How to load the bobbin on a Singer Treadle sewing machine.
 [Video]

 Check out this nice post at Sew Fast And Easy on vintage machines!